 Furthermore, for a particular TF family, one can identify their target genes affected due to bias towards creation or disruption of specific motifs in their regulatory elements (promoters and enhancers).
 For instance, TERT shows the largest alteration bias for ETS motif creation across a variety of cancer types (Fig 3d), with other genes (such as BCL6) showing a similar bias, albeit in fewer cancers.
-Furthermore, enrichment of SNVs in selective TF motifs leads to gain and break events in promoter that significantly perturb the overall downstream gene expression (Fig 3c).
-For example, ETS family transcription factor at the regulatory region of IRF4 and PSIP1 gene displayed a strong motif creation bias and a significant change in gene expression (with p-value IRF4=0.001 and p-value PSIP1=0.019).
+Furthermore, enrichment of SNVs in selective TF motifs leads to gain and break events in promoter that significantly perturb the overall downstream gene expression (Fig 2c).
+For example, ETS family transcription factor at the regulatory region of TERT and PIM1 gene displayed a strong motif creation bias and a significant change in gene expression (with p-value TERT=0.001 and p-value PIM1=0.019) (supplement X).

-[[ref]]
+Finally, we also analyzed the overall burden of structural variants (SVs) in various genomic elements and compared the pattern of somatic SV enrichment in cancer genomes with those from germline.
+First, we observed, that as expected, somatic SVs were more enriched among functional regions compared to germline SVs, because the latter ones will be under negative selection for disrupting functional regions.
+Furthermore, we observed a distinct pattern of enrichment for SVs that split a functional element versus those that engulf it.
+As has been previously noted, there is greater enrichment of germline SVs that engulf an entire functional element rather than for those break a functional element partially.[[ref]] Moreover, we observed the same pattern for somatic SVs, which is contrary to what one would expect from a purely random expectation.

-Mutational Analysis
+Signature Analysis

 [[no lof??]]

-The differential burdening of various genomic subsystems can be further explained by closely inspecting the underlying mutational processes generating nominal passengers.
-These mutational processes are considered to play an important role during tumor growth by preferentially targeting specific tri-nucleotides, genes and regulatory elements.
-For instance, it is expected that mutational processes targeting stop codons will be highly correlated with the number of nonsense mutations identified across different samples.
-Indeed, we found that although we often observe a high correlation between the mutation pattern and the number of expected nonsense mutations within cancer types, the degree of correlation varies across cancer types.
-Moreover, the number of expected nonsense mutations across cancer types differs as well.
-For example, we observe a high degree of correlation between mutation spectrum profile and the number of nonsense mutations within melanoma and colorectal adenocarcinoma cohorts.
-However, we observe lower number of expected nonsense mutations and decreased correlation among melanoma samples compared to colorectal cancer cohort.
+The differential burdening of various genomic elements can be further explained by closely inspecting the underlying mutational processes generating SNVs.
+These mutational processes are considered to play an important role during tumor growth through their frequent occurrence among specific tri-nucleotides, genes and regulatory elements.
+For instance, it is expected that mutational processes targeting stop codons will be highly correlated with the number of nonsense mutations observed in a cancer sample.
+Indeed, we found a high correlation between the mutation pattern and the number of expected nonsense mutations within cancer types.
+However, these correlations are highly heterogeneous among different cancer cohorts.
+For instance, we observed a high degree of correlation between mutation spectrum profile and the number of nonsense mutations within melanoma and colorectal adenocarcinoma cohorts.
+However, these correlations are relatively lower among samples in melanoma compared to colorectal cancer cohort.